When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-In our tests, the Winkbed earned an overall score of 9.82 overall, which ranks it as the #1 best mattress we’ve tested to date, as well as the best hybrid we’ve tested.
+In our performance score, the Sapira Hybrid earned an overall score of 9.47 overall, which ranks it among the top 1% of all mattresses tested to date.

-For a queen mattress, the Winkbed is $1,499, 7% more expensive than the average hybrid mattress.
-Despite the slightly higher cost, it’s important to note that you’re getting a significantly higher-performing mattress than average.
+For a queen mattress, the Sapira Hybrid is $1,599, only 5% more expensive than the average hybrid mattress.
+Despite the higher cost, the Sapira provides a fantastic value and a great mattress for stomach sleepers.

 Type: Hybrid